lemaoliu/qenn/README.md

 python nn_bidir.py config.ini
 ``

-During the training, it will report the BAD F1 and Seq.Cor for both the dev and test sets, please check the file "eval.txt"
+During the training, it will report the BAD F1 and Seq.Cor for both the dev and test sets, please check the file "eval.txt" for results.

 ## Q&A